AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-The CSS now involves these classes, which get applied to `.navbar-menu`:
+The CSS now involves these classes, which get applied to `#navbar-menu`:

 - `detached`: The default type of navigation menu.
 - `attached`: The menu is an extension of the navigation bar.